whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-03-Little-Lace-Box-Serendipity-Subscription-August-2015-Review-Coupon.md

 <DD>Value $5.95</DD>
 </DL>

 <p>I love tea, mostly hot but during the summer I'll drink them cold.
 These are great for making cold teas in a jiffy and without the hassle too.
+You just put loose tea into a water bottle, fill it up with cold water, insert the Steep & Go, shake the bottle to let the tea steep, wait a few minutes and voila, cold brewed tea!
 This will definitely be put into good use!</p>
 <br>

 <center><img src='/images/LittleLaceBoxAugust2015Tea.jpg'></center>